smarthomeshop/smarthomeshopio-docs/en/ultimatesensor/troubleshooting.md

 3. **Check WiFi Network Configuration**
    - Ensure your WiFi network is set to 2.4 GHz, as the UltimateSensor does not support 5 GHz networks.

+If the UltimateSensor fails to connect to a previously saved WiFi network, it will automatically revert to a factory fallback WiFi hotspot after one minute.
+This fallback hotspot is named ‘ultimatesensor’ with the password ‘ultimatesensor’.
+You can connect to this network to reconfigure your desired WiFi settings.
+Simply open the WiFi settings on your device, connect to the ‘ultimatesensor’ network, and follow the on-screen prompts to select and log into your preferred WiFi network.

+If reconnecting to the WiFi does not resolve your issues, or if you prefer to start fresh, you may need to re-flash the device firmware.
+Detailed instructions for re-flashing can be found on the [firmware page](firmware).
+This process allows you to reset the device to its original settings and update it with the latest firmware, ensuring optimal performance and connectivity.

 ## Data Reading Issues